 7. Conclusions.
 We proved, in the periodic setting on $\Omega = \mathbb{R}^d / \mathbb{Z}^d$ , the exponential convergence of deep operator network emulation of the coefficient-to-solution map of some linear elliptic equations, under the assumption of analytic coefficients a and right-hand sides f.
-The proof used the analytic regularity of solutions $u^a$ of (2.3) implied by classical elliptic regularity results and the consequential exponential convergence of polynomial approximations of a and $u^a$ and of fully discrete spectral-Galerkin numerical schemes.
+The proof used the analytic regularity of solutions $u^a$ of (2.4) implied by classical elliptic regularity results and the consequential exponential convergence of polynomial approximations of a and $u^a$ and of fully discrete spectral-Galerkin numerical schemes.
+The expression rate bounds were not explicit in the physical domain dimension d which is moderate in engineering applications.
 We have developed the analysis for isotropic diffusion equations and extended it to problems with parametric diffusion, with anisotropic diffusion and reaction, and to linear elastostatics.
+We also obtained corresponding expression rate bounds for PDEs with parametric inputs.
+Here, leveraging NN composition, dependence of NN expression rates for the parametric inputs on the parameter dimension $d_p$ is inherited by the solution expression rate bounds.